anupama-bhatta/portal-login/README.md

 - `fonts/`: Directory containing font files used in the application
 - `images/`: Directory containing image assets
 - `.DS_Store`: macOS system file (can be ignored)
+- `README.md`: Documentation file with project details and instructions.

 ## **Usage**